-Turning Point Youth Services (TPYS) is an accredited, non-profit multi-service agency serving youth 12 to 24 years of age and their families.
-We offer three integrated program areas for youth facing challenges: counselling services, residential care and treatment (including emergency shelter), and support for youth in trouble with the law.
+Turning Point Youth Services (TPYS) is an accredited, not-for-profit, multi-service agency serving youth and their families.
+Most of our programs serve youth 12-17 years of age, however, our transitional housing, shelter and Youth In Transition Worker serve young adults 16 to 24 years of age.
+We offer four integrated program areas for youth facing challenges: counselling services, residential care and treatment (including emergency shelter), school programs, and support for youth in trouble with the law.
 We also offer referrals to other services and agencies, and work closely with community partners for coordinated client support.

 Our services allow for considerable flexibility in adjusting our clients’ treatment plans to accommodate their changing needs.
 Once they are a client of TPYS, our broad range of services are available to them.
 We take pride in our collaborative, relationship-based approach, working closely with clients to build on their strengths and attributes.

 Our counselling schedule is flexible, with sessions offered during the day, after school, and in the evening.
-And while most sessions take place in our 95 Wellesley Street East location, we also provide counselling in schools, in the community, over the phone, and sometimes even in clients’ homes.
-There is no set period of time for treatment.
-Some youth work with us for months, and some for years.
+And while most sessions take place in our 95 Wellesley Street East location, we also provide counselling in the community, in clients’ homes, and sometimes over the phone.
+The time period for treatment is dependent on the client needs and specific program.
+Some youth work with us for a single session, while others come to us for a couple of months or a year.
 We work with clients to develop treatment goals, so the duration of their involvement with us depends on their progress toward their goals.

 Residential Care and Day Treatment: